MathRobin/Never-Consent/README.md

 # Never-Consent
 Never consent to any GDPR consent management platform.
 All permissions are immediatly refused.

-This extension completes uBlock, AdBlock & co, they don't serve the same objectives.
+**/!\ IMPORTANT:** This extension completes uBlock, AdBlock & co, they don't serve the same objectives.
 We promote usage of adblockers in completion.
+Never-Consent will (try to) reject consent as possible, it will not block ads, it will not be able block all cookies if sites doesn't care whether you / never-consent said nope.

 Automatically refuse consent to sites which uses those platforms :
 - [Quantcast](https://www.quantcast.com/)